hipay/hipay-docs/hipay-enterprise-sdk-demandware/1-overview.md

 ##Functional overview

-This section describes the functionalities of the HiPay cartridge to merchants who will integrate it in their Demandware environment.
+This section describes the functionalities of the HiPay cartridge to merchants who will integrate it in their Salesforce Commerce Cloud environment.

 ###Frontend and Business Manager (BM) functionalities